 Technology devices are provided for instructional use only.
-Unless permission is granted by the School, scholars may not:
+Unless the School grants permission, scholars may not:

 - Play Internet games on the technology device. - Download, save or install any games or non-school related applications or programs on the technology device.